ldrumm/testingunit/README.md

         end,

         test_fixtures_raises = function(self, w, x, y, z)
-            --table concat does not call non atomic types.
-This test assumes that --behaviour will not change
+            --[[table concat does not convert non atomic types.
+This test assumes that behaviour will not change.
-            --our test fixtures have one non-atomic type each call self:assert_raises(function() return table.concat({w,x,y,z}, '|')end)
+            Our test fixtures have one non-atomic argument per fixture.

+            self:assert_raises(function() return table.concat({w,x,y,z}, '|')end)

         end,

-        test_fixtures_nan_equal_expected_failure = function(self, x)
+        --functions with variations of ``expected failure`` in their name --will be treated as expected failures by the test runner test_fixtures_nan_equal_expected_failure = function(self, x)
             --[[(0/0) is guaranteed by ieee754 to never compare as equal to any value.
             Whatever the value of our fixture, this test will expected-fail